 The letter also outlines several recommendations for capacity market design, including: structuring market rules so that all types of capacity can compete on even footing; employing downward-sloping demand curves in order to better mitigate price volatility and the ability to exercise market power; and holding forward auctions every three to four years prior to delivery to help set market expectations, reduce price volatility, increase market transparency, and help investors time their entry.

 The open letter was prepared independently by the Brattle economists and not on behalf of any client or sponsoring organization.
-It is available for download using the link below.
+It is available for download below.